JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5

 However, the flux ratio between the point-source and S\'ersic components is $0.57\pm0.04$, consistent with the NIRCam value, so overall the difference may be dominated by systematics, e.g. in the PSF determination.
 For \satlarge, the sizes are in good agreement with NIRCam.

-In Section~\ref{s.sats}, we will show that the kinematic properties of the \OIIIL-emitting gas surrounding \target suggest a merger scenario, such that the half-light \OIIIL size measured from the NIRSpec/IFS data cannot be used for calculating the dynamical mass of the system.
+In Section~\ref{s.sats}, we will show that the kinematic properties of the \OIIIL-emitting gas surrounding \target suggest a merger scenario.
+In this context, it is reasonable to expect the gas to be more extended than the continuum -- particularly because we find no evidence of gaps in the gas distribution or in its velocity field (see again Section~\ref{s.sats}).
+This suggests that the half-light \OIIIL size measured from NIRSpec/IFS should not be used for calculating the dynamical mass of the system.
 For this reason, hereafter we adopt the NIRCam \re value of $0.21\pm0.06$~kpc as the fiducial size measurement for \target.
-We neglect the contribution of the unresolved component; this would only make \re even smaller, giving even lower constraints on the dynamical mass.
+However, we also present the corresponding NIRSpec measurements for comparison.
+Note that these \re values already remove the contribution of the unresolved component.
+Had we modelled \target with a single S\'ersic profile without separating the point-source contribution, the resulting \re would be even smaller, giving even lower constraints on the dynamical mass.